-Clayton Hayes is the librarian for Kinesiology, Health and Sport Studies, which includes the majors Community Health, Exercise and Sport Science, Health and Physical Education Teaching, and Sport Management.
-He is available via email at firstname.lastname@example.org or phone at (313)577-2005.
-You can also use the link below to schedule an appointment:
+Meghan McGowan is the librarian for Kinesiology, Health and Sport Studies, which includes the majors Community Health, Exercise and Sport Science, Health and Physical Education Teaching, and Sport Management.
+She is available via email at email@example.com.

 Depending on the subject area of your thesis, it may be that another librarian will be better-equipped to help.
 You can use the Consultation Request Form below to send an email to the librarian for a specific subject area/department, or you can have a look at Subject Librarian List to see a list of librarians and their associated subject areas.

-For assistance with all aspects of writing your thesis or research project, contact the Wayne State Writing Center (The WRT Zone) in Room 2310 on the second floor of the Undergraduate Library.
+For assistance with all aspects of writing your thesis or research project, contact the Wayne State Writing Center in Room 2310 on the second floor of the Undergraduate Library.
 You can get help with all components of your project from research and writing to preparing your presentation.

 In order to post your thesis to DigitalCommons, the library will need permission from your faculty mentor.
 This can be done by either having them email the following statement to firstname.lastname@example.org:

 I offer my permission for Education Honors student [[your name]] to submit their thesis to DigitalCommons@WayneState.